-The Service Provider conducting the assessments: The independent consulting firm IOD PARC has been appointed by MOPAN to implement the MOPAN 3.0 assessments, with assistance from specialist partners who will support the survey process at country level.
+The Service Provider conducting the assessments: An independent consulting firm is appointed by MOPAN to implement the MOPAN 3.0 assessments.

 2. SUMMARY DESIGN OF MOPAN 3.0

 Achieving the right approach for MOPAN 3.0 depends on asking the right questions.
 In light of the changing context surrounding multilateral organisations, the following questions have framed the development of MOPAN 3.0.